 To help avoid this, we recommend:

-- Taking off from the high point of the map.
-A vantage point has a good chance of the signal propagating strongly throughout the area.
+- Taking off from the highest point of the map.

-- Take off as centered within the area as possible
+- Taking off as centered within the area as possible.

-- Avoid flight plans that take the drone out of the line of sight
+- Avoiding flight plans that take the drone out of the line of sight.

-- Walk with the drone if necessary if the flight plan must take the drone out of your line of sight
+- Walking with the drone if the flight plan must take the drone out of your line of sight.

-- Adjust flight direction and flight shape, especially near the specific problem area.
+- Adjusting flight direction and flight shape, especially near the specific problem area.

 No Fly Zones/Restricted Areas

-DJI's NFZ unlocking SDK could be more reliable and buggy.
+DJI's NFZ unlocking SDK could be more reliable and bug-free.
 Even with proper authorization, mapping in and around an NFZ may not work.
-You can read more about it here.Using the app
+You can read more about it in our No Fly Zones article.

 Where to from here?